-“It will be a privilege to meet the Duchess of Cornwall and discuss the project, and the City of Literature programme.”
+“It will be a privilege to discuss the project, and the City of Literature programme.”

 Exeter was designated a UNESCO City of Literature in 2019.
 The vision is for Exeter and the wider region to be a place of readers and to share a love of storytelling across all communities using all art forms.

 The bibliotherapists are from the company the Novel Cure, which is run by Susan Elderkin, who is based in Somerset and Ella Berthoud.

 Whipton Barton Junior School Headteacher Gary Read said: “Our families have really embraced Bibliotherapy with Susan.
 Their discussions have led them to new books and in some cases, reignited an interest in reading.
 One of our parents was keen to have a follow-up session so we are looking at ways we can continue the project next year. “